What People Are Saying...

 Gore Creek has good numbers of fish.
 Some of which are surprisingly large.
 Although we rarely fish it ourselves, we include it on our report to encourage you to go give it a try.
 It is a fun place to fish.
 And though it all looks private, most of the Gore is open to the public.

 We don't guide this water but I've always found very willing fish in the Idaho Springs area.
 The fish are on the small side but very enjoyable nonetheless.
-Mostly ice from Idaho Springs up to Georgetown but there are a few fishable spots beginning to open up.
-Put this on your list of places to fish very soon.
+Fall is a great time to fish Clear Creek.
+Give it a try.
+It just might become you favorite "quick fishing trip" spot.

 Put this on your list of places to fish very soon.
 Those fish are gonna be hungry!